Nicholas-Chong/Nicholas-Chong/README.md

 ### Hi there 👋 I'm Nicholas!

 I am currently a student at Western University, studying Computer Science and Business.
-Some of my interests include software development, photography, investing, basketball, and Formula One 🏎
+Some of my interests include software engineering, photography, investing, basketball, and Formula One 🏎

 My lastest project is a COVID-19 Twitter Bot and Dashboard.
 Check it out [here](https://github.com/Nicholas-Chong/COVID-19-Twitter-Bot-and-Dashboard).